This post may contain affiliate links. Please read our disclosure policy.

 Swap the heavy cream with canned coconut cream or your favorite unsweetened dairy-free substitute.
 Omit the parmesan or use a vegan alternative.

-WATCH US MAKE Creamy Dijon Chicken Thighs RIGHT HERE!
+WATCH ME MAKE Creamy Dijon Chicken Thighs RIGHT HERE!

 You might also like